edcork/edcork.github.io/docs/pages/design.md

 ---
 # Design

-This sample demonstrates my experience with information architecture practises.
+This sample demonstrates my experience with information architecture practices.

 ---